More than 400 cases of new Omicron sub-variant found in England

 It is also not clear where the sub-variant first emerged, but the new strain has been reported in 40 countries, including Denmark, India, Sweden and Singapore, according to the UKHSA.

 In Denmark, BA.2 has risen rapidly.
-It accounted for 20% of all Covid cases in the last week of 2021, increasing to 45% in the second week of 2022.
+It accounted for 20 per cent of all Covid cases in the last week of 2021, increasing to 45 per cent in the second week of 2022.

-Initial analysis made by Denmark’s Statens Serum Institut (SSI) showed no difference in hospitalisations for Omicron BA.2 compared to BA.1.
+Initial analysis made by Denmark’s Statens Serum Institut (SSI) showed no difference in hospitalisations for Omicron BA.2 compared to the original Omicron strain, BA.1.

 SSI researcher Anders Fomsgaard said he did not yet have a good explanation for BA.2’s rapid growth.
 He said he was puzzled rather than worried.